Sparadri/lb_api/README.md

 * emailing (transactional and marketing) > user gibbon to automate newsletters?
 * add newsletter database
 * clearance gem for sign in
+* create cloudinary account for lb
+* https registration
+* jobs to post on facebook / instagram / ...

 #### React / Redux
 * friendly url name on redux